Confidential Compute

 What is Confidential Compute?

 Confidential Compute pods run inside a Trusted Execution Environment (TEE) powered by Intel TDX (Trust Domain Extensions) and NVIDIA's Protected PCIe.
-The Targon Virtual Machine (TVM) ensures that your code and data are encrypted even while being processed by the GPU — the host operator cannot access your workload.
+Your code and data are encrypted even while being processed — the host operator and the hypervisor cannot access your workload.

 This is ideal for enterprise workloads involving sensitive data, regulated industries (healthcare, finance, defense), or any scenario where you need cryptographic proof that your computation was not tampered with.
 Every pod is hardware-attested before provisioning.